 - 2 cloves of garlic, chopped

-- 2 tbsp fresh parsley ( or coriander/cilantro)
+- 2 tablespoon fresh parsley ( or coriander/cilantro)

 - cooking oil spray